 • Cobalt dust can affect the skin, respiratory organs and heart through repeated or prolonged contact.

 • For further information, please refer to SDS (Safety Data Sheet).

 • Surface conditions affect toughness of cutting tools.
 Therefore, use a diamond grinding wheel for finishing.

 • Hard tool materials are extremely hard and brittle at the same time.
-Thus, they may be broken by shocks and tightening with excess force.
+Thus, they may be broken by shock and tightening with excess force.

 • Hard tool materials and ferrous materials have different thermal expansion ratios.
 Shrinkage or swell fit products may suffer from cracks when applied temperature is higher or lower than the appropriate temperature for the tool.

-• Pay special attention on storing hard tool materials.
+• Pay special attention regarding storing hard tool materials.
 Toughness of hard tool materials is lowered when they corrode due to coolant and other liquid.

 • When brazing hard tool materials, if the temperature is too high or too low from the melting point of the brazing material, loosening and breakage may occur.